Medicare in Nebraska

 Some Nebraska residents facing more severe needs may qualify for Medicaid, a federal/state program founded alongside Medicare in 1965 that helps those facing a financial need or a disability.
 When you turn 65, it is possible to be eligible for both Medicare and Medicaid (called dual eligibility).

-What are the Requirements for Receiving Medicare?
+What Are the Requirements for Receiving Medicare?

-- Part A doesn’t require a monthly premium for most people, but because of the plan’s deductibles, copays and coinsurance, it can’t be called “free” insurance.
+- Part A doesn’t require a monthly premium for most people, but because of the plan’s deductibles, copays, and coinsurance, it can’t be called “free” insurance.

-What is the Best Prescription Plan for Medicare?
+What Is the Best Prescription Plan for Medicare?

 GoHealth can help you compare different plans to find one that meets your Rx needs.

-Which Company has the Best Medicare Advantage Plan?
+Which Company Has the Best Medicare Advantage Plan?

 The Centers for Medicare & Medicaid Services has a Medicare Star Rating system that assigns one to five stars (five being the highest-rated) to individual Medicare Advantage plans.
 If you’re already on a Medicare Advantage plan and it’s not five-star, you are offered the opportunity to switch to a five-star plan each year.

 While the premiums and rating systems can shed light on various Medicare Advantage plans’ value, there’s more to navigating Medicare in Nebraska.
-A dedicated GoHealth licensed insurance agent can review your situation and figure out what Medicare plan is the right fit for you.
+A GoHealth licensed insurance agent can review your situation and figure out what Medicare plan is the right fit for you.

 Table reflects the latest Beneficiary Demographics Data: Medicare Geographic Variation – by National, State & County